Skip to main content

 info

-By default, Weaviate will validate that the token includes a specified client id in the audience claim.
+By default, Weaviate validates that the token includes a specified client id in the audience claim.
 If your token issuer does not support this feature, you can turn it off as outlined in the configuration section below.

 To use OpenID Connect (OIDC), the respective environment variables must be correctly configured in the configuration yaml for Weaviate.